 - search information providers such as Google based outside the EU;

 - Contact, financial and transaction data from providers of technical, payment and delivery services such as PayPal, Eventbrite, Universe, Easyfundraising, Just Giving and Fit4Change based outside the EU;

-- Identity and contact data from publicly availably sources such as Companies House and the Electoral Register based inside the EU;
+- identity and contact data from publicly available sources such as Companies House and the Electoral Register based inside the EU;

-- Accountancy details held by accountant, based in the UK.
+- accountancy details held by an accountant, based in the UK.